 1. Peter K. Edwards, Timothy Ackland, and Jay R. Ebert.
 Clinical Rehabilitation Guidelines for Matrix-Induced Autologous Chondrocyte Implantation on the Tibiofemoral Joint.
 Journal of Orthopaedic & Sports Physical Therapy 2014 44:2, 102-119

-What Does MACI Stand for?
-A Dive into the MACI Procedure
+What Is a MACI® Implant?
+A Dive into the MACI® Procedure

-MACI (Matrix-induced autologous chondrocyte implantation) Procedure is a revolutionary stem cell therapy for the treatment of knee pain caused by cartilage damage.
+MACI® (Matrix-induced autologous chondrocyte implantation) Procedure implant is a revolutionary stem cell therapy for the treatment of knee pain caused by cartilage damage.
 It is a minimally invasive surgical option that uses stem cells from your own body.

-MACI is an acronym that stands for Matrix-Induced Chondrocyte Implantation.
+MACI implant is an acronym derived from Matrix-Induced Chondrocyte Implantation.
 “Matrix-induced” refers to where the cells ultimately used for regeneration and reparation of the damaged cartilage live for a while.
 Healthy chondrocyte cells are harvested from your knee and placed onto a collage matrix where they to grow into fresh, new cartilage.
 When mature enough, these newly grown cartilage cells grown on the collage matrix become your MACI implant.

 The MACI Procedure Process